-Eligible applications must meet the following conditions:
+Eligible applications must meet the following requirements:

-- The requested grant amount is within the permissible limits as defined in the Open Call for proposals with the minimum grant amount being €20.000 and the maximum €60.000 per project. - The proposed project implementation period must be within the permitted limits [minimum duration of six (6) months and maximum duration of twelve (12) months], as defined in the Open Call for proposals. - Each organisation may submit only one (1) application, either as an applicant or as a partner and only in one (1) of the two (2) thematic areas of the open call. - Each application may include only one lead applicant or one lead applicant and only one partner.
+- The requested grant amount is within the permissible limits as defined in the Open Calls for proposals with the minimum grant amount being €20.000 for small grants and €30.001 for large grants and the maximum €30.000 for small grants and €60.000 for large grants. - The proposed project implementation period must be within the permitted limits [minimum duration of ten (10) months for small grants and twelve (12) months for large grants and maximum duration of twelve (12) months for small grants and fourteen (14) for large grants], as defined in the Open Calls for proposals. - Small projects may be implemented only by small organizations6. - Each organization may submit only one (1) application, either as an applicant or as a partner and only in one (1) of the two (2) open calls.